dentarg/auth0-blog/_posts/2017-10-20-sqlalchemy-orm-tutorial-for-python-developers.markdown

 session.close()
 ```

 This code is split into 10 sections.
-Let's inspecting them:
+Let's inspect them:

 1. The first section imports the classes that we created, the SQLAlchemy engine, the Base class, the session factory, and `date` from the `datetime` module.
 2. The second section instructs SQLAlchemy to generate the database schema.
 This generation occurs based on the declarations that we made while creating the four main classes that compose our tutorial.